-Interns conduct investigations into discrimination claims regarding workplaces, education, and places of public accommodation, including requesting documentation and evidence from parties, reviewing case files, and drafting recommendations regarding whether probable cause exists.
+Interns review investigative findings of discrimination claims regarding workplaces, education, and places of public accommodation, including examining documents, exploring case files, inspecting evidence, and drafting recommendations concerning whether probable cause exists.
 Requires excellent writing and analytical skills.
 Minimum of 15 hours per week during the fall and spring semesters; full-time during the summer.

 4. Legal Unit (law students or law graduates)

 Interns assist with evaluating legal strategy, preparing discovery requests and responses, interviewing witnesses, conducting legal research, drafting legal documents, and hearings and court proceedings.
 Interns will also assist the General Counsel by performing legal review of investigative records; review and edit as needed the recommended agency findings prior to signature by Directors; and review agreements and contracts for the Directors.
 Excellent research, writing, and analytical skills are required.
-A minimum of 15 hours per week during the fall and spring semesters; full-time during the summer.
+A minimum of 15 hours per week during the fall, spring and summer semesters.